Seetal railway line: Rebuild

-By the end of the 20th century, the Seetalbahn had by far the worst safety record of all SBB lines.
+As originally built, the line had 500 unguarded level crossings in a distance of 40 km -- one crossing every 80 m.
+Consequently, by the end of the 20th century, the Seetalbahn had by far the worst safety record of all SBB lines.
 Between 1987 and 1992 the line accounted for around half of all the SBB's level crossing accidents and there were nine fatalities on the line.
 Improvement of safety was therefore a major target for the line.

 Although the line's infrastructure had many of the attributes of a roadside tramway or light railway, it was operated using standard heavy rail rolling stock, with its greater width and longer stopping distances.
 Various options were investigated, including a major realignment of the line to more conventional heavy rail standards, but this had the twin disadvantages of a very high cost coupled with losing the attractiveness of bringing public transport to the hearts of the villages along the line.

-Conversion to light rail was also discussed, and a vehicle from the Saarbrücken tramway was tried out on the line in 1998.
-In the end, the decision was made to build new heavy rail railcars for the line, but to build these with low floors and using a limited 2.7 m width.
-The reduction in width allowed the infrastructure on the northern section of the line, between Lenzburg and Hitzkirch, to be reconfigured providing more space between parallel road lanes and at level crossings.
+Switching to off-the-shelf trams was discussed, and a vehicle from the Saarbrücken tramway was tried out on the line in 1998.
+In the end, the decision was made to finally equip the line with purpose-built interurban cars, featuring low-floor access and a limited 2.7 m width.
+The reduced loading gauge allowed the infrastructure on the northern section of the line, between Lenzburg and Hitzkirch, to be reconfigured providing more space between parallel road lanes and at level crossings.

-Enhanced brakes on the new railcars allowed tramway-like 'on sight' operation through the villages with a maximum speed of 40 kph, whilst speed on other parts of the line was increased to 80 kph.
+Enhanced brakes on the new railcars allowed tramway-like "drive-by-sight" operation through the villages with a maximum speed of 40 kph, whilst speed on other parts of the line was increased to 80 kph.
 Other parts of the line were realigned to avoid conflict and as many level crossings as possible were removed.